auraphp/Aura.Web/README.md

 #### Params

-Unlike most _Request_ property object, the _Params_ object is read-write (not read-only).
-The _Params_ object exists so that you can set application- specific parameters.
+Unlike most _Request_ property objects, the _Params_ object is read-write (not read-only).
+The _Params_ object allows you to set application-specific parameter values.
 These are typically discovered by parsing a URL path through a router of some sort (e.g. [Aura.Router][]).

   [Aura.Router]: https://github.com/auraphp/Aura.Router